Grout & Co was the largest manufacturer of crepe in Britain.

 Grout & Co was the leading crepe manufacturer in Britain in 1887.
 There were warehouses in London, Manchester, Paris and New York, and factories at Norwich, Great Yarmouth, Ditchingham and Ponder’s End.

-Crepe went out of fashion, and almost all production was exported to Latin countries by 1890.
-That year, production was centralised at Great Yarmouth, and all other factories were closed.
+Crepe went out of fashion in Britain, and almost all production was exported to Latin countries by 1890.
+That year, manufacturing was centralised at Great Yarmouth, and all other factories were closed.
 The company also expanded into other textiles.

 Grout & Co was registered as a company in 1894.